 Hot cocoa mix

-Hot cocoa mix is a wedding favor idea that guests of all ages will love.
+Hot cocoa mix is a great winter wedding favor idea that guests of all ages will love.
 Package the powder and marshmallows in miniature glass bottles for an extra-cute and personalized touch.

 Handmade artisanal soaps are one of our favorite wedding favor ideas if you're getting married outdoors or during the summer.
 Consider purchasing them from a local small business or making your own using scented wax and oils—stick with all-natural ingredients for the safest, allergy-friendly soaps.